-I love this park for all season because it’s closest to my house.
+I love this park for all seasons because it’s closest to my house.
 No need for advance planning or any extra preparation how cool is that?
-In Whitnall park, you will find a variety of trails according to the difficulty level.
+In Whitnall Park, you will find a variety of trails according to the difficulty level.
 Pick yours and explore the fall colors through hiking.
 If you don’t want to do hiking then find a picnic area and enjoy your meal peacefully between colorful trees.
-They also have separate maple collection.
+They also have a separate maple collection.
 Look into their map to find your desired spot.

 2. Holy Hill

-The Basilica of the National Shrine of Mary at the holy hill is favorite spot among the Wisconsinites especially for those who live in Milwaukee area.
+The Basilica of the National Shrine of Mary at the holy hill is a favorite spot among the Wisconsinites especially for those who live in the Milwaukee area.
 The interior of the basilica left me speechless and the atmosphere is so peaceful.
 The scenic tower located in the basilica is 192 feet long and you need to climb 178 stairs to get that spectacular view.
 In the fall season, it gets crowded so be patient if you are visiting on the weekends.
 You can check more details on its website linked here Holy Hill

 3. Ice Age Trail

-The Ice Age National Scenic Trail has spread across the Wisconsin nearly 1200 miles.
-The eastern end of the trail is in Potawatomi state park in sturgeon bay, door county.
-The western end of the trail is in Wisconsin interstate state park in St. Croix Falls.
-Find the nearest slot of ice age trail and enjoy the nature it also overlaps the Kettle Moraine Forest in some area.
+The Ice Age National Scenic Trail has spread across Wisconsin nearly 1200 miles.
+The eastern end of the trail is in the Potawatomi state park in sturgeon bay, door county.
+The western end of the trail is in the Wisconsin interstate state park in St. Croix Falls.
+Find the nearest slot of ice age trail and enjoy nature, it also overlaps the Kettle Moraine Forest in some area.